- About us

 The exhibition “Do you know this game?
 Games and toys in Antiquity” is part of the celebration of the 145th anniversary of the establishment of the Bulgarian Academy of Sciences and is organized in partnership with the American Research Center in Sofia.

-Curator of the exhibition is Dr. Nataliya Ivanova (Exhibitions Departments, NIAM-BAS).
-The exposition is realized by a team including Chief Assistant Dr. Petya Penkova (Laboratory for Analyses, Conservations and Restoration, NIAM-BAS), Chief Assistant Dr. Kamen Boyadzhiev (head of the Exhibitions Department, NIAM-BAS), Zdravka Sabotinova (Laboratory for Analyses, Conservations and Restoration, NIAM-BAS) and Chief Assistant Dr. Georgi Ivanov (Department of Thracian Archaeology, NIAM-BAS).
+Curator of the exhibition is Dr. Nataliya Ivanova (Exhibitions Departments, NAIM-BAS).
+The exposition is realized by a team including Chief Assistant Dr. Petya Penkova (Laboratory for Analyses, Conservations and Restoration, NAIM-BAS), Chief Assistant Dr. Kamen Boyadzhiev (head of the Exhibitions Department, NAIM-BAS), Zdravka Sabotinova (Laboratory for Analyses, Conservations and Restoration, NAIM-BAS) and Chief Assistant Dr. Georgi Ivanov (Department of Thracian Archaeology, NAIM-BAS).
 The animation is produced by studio Blend.
 The wooden toys are made by Krasimir Dimitrov, while the gypsum replicas of ancient toys are manufactured by Nikola Kolev.

 The exhibition may be visited until August 24th, 2014.